Land Use Services

 Geographic Information Systems/Land Information Office (GIS/LIO).
 The GIS mapping functions of the department include acting as the county’s state-mandated Land Information Office, maintenance and upgrades to the county-wide GIS information, and maintenance of land information data to create a wide variety of land information-related maps for county staff, local municipalities and agencies, residents, and property owners.

 Addressing.
 The Land Use Services Department oversees the addressing program in effect in the unincorporated areas (towns) and three of the four villages.
 The addressing program ensures consistent address number assignment, avoidance of duplicative road names, and transfer of information to E-911 dispatch entities.
 Program responsibilities include all aspects of assignment of addresses, ordering and placement of signs, creation of all maps related to addresses, tracking of all expenses, and communication of address information to Intrado, the county’s E-911 system manager.
-Parcel address (fire number) request and mailing address change forms can be found here.
+Parcel addresses (fire numbers) can be applied for on-line here.
+A mailing address change form (printable) can be found here.

 Planning.
 Planning program staff members are responsible for developing and implementing comprehensive, farmland preservation, and other land use-related plans, as well as developing and updating the department’s ordinances.
 Planning staff also organize and participate in a variety of educational and information-sharing programs with local municipalities, government agencies, and non-profits.